bitmark-inc/bitmarkd/README.md

   2. Before push to remote (`pre-push`)

     Runs `go test` for whole directory except `vendor` one.
-It is
-    mandatory to pass this check because generally, new modifications should not break existing logic/behaviour.
+It is mandatory to pass this check because generally, new modifications should not break existing logic/behaviour.

     Other optional actions are `sonaqube` and `go tool vet`.
 These two are optional to follow since static code analysis just provide some advice.

-* all variables are camel case i.e. no underscores
+* all variables are camel case i.e.: no underscores
 * labels are all lowercase with '_' between words
 * imports and one single block
 * all break/continue must have label